bvidotto/Body-Part-Annotation-Using-Object-Detection/README.md

 ## Authors & contributors

-The original setup of this repository is by [Benoît Vidotto][bvidotto].
+The original setup of this repository is by [Benoît Vidotto](https://github.com/bvidotto).

 ## License